circlefin/malachite/README.md

 Malachite originated as a consensus core for use in the Starknet L2 decentralized sequencer.
 It will serve as the core consensus library in the [Madara][madara] and [Pathfinder][pathfinder] Starknet clients.
 Malachite is also being used for Farcaster’s newest backend layer called [Snapchain](https://github.com/farcasterxyz/snapchain-v0/).
-A numbers of other teams are building and exploring in private.
+Thanks to its flexible design, Malachite is amenable to a broad range of environments, and a number of other teams are building and exploring in private.
 Please reach-out if interested, we would love to speak with more teams.

 ## Overview